inner-product/http4s-native-image/README.md

 docker build -t inner-product/graalvm-native-image .
 ```

 2. Run the `nativeImage` task from sbt.
 The result will be a Linux executable.

-## Building Without Docker

-If you want to build an executable on your machine without using Docker you should:

-1. Install GraalVM and Native Image
-2. Build the fat JAR using the `assembly` task in sbt
-3. Run `native-image -jar tar/scala-2.13/http4s-native-image-assembly-0.1.0-SNAPSHOT.jar `

 ## License